shofinadhiroh/simpn/README.rst

 Configuration
 ~~~~~~~~~~~~~

-The simulation uses ``config.json`` to control various process behaviors.
-For instance, you can specify conditions for rework or introduce bottlenecks by adjusting parameters in the configuration file:
+The simulation uses ``config.json`` to control various process behaviors and to configure case attributes that will be added to the event log.
+For example, you can specify conditions for rework or introduce bottlenecks, as well as define attributes (e.g., numerical, string, boolean) to be generated for each case:

 .. code-block:: json